teochewthunder/nike-meme-generator/README.md

 - **"Just Do It."** as the slogan.

 Upon a POST, the form gets the new first line, second line and slogan.
 Then it processes the image file and stores it in the *uploads* directory.
 The div, id *memeContainer* will render the image in grayscale and position the words within.

+*Note*
+This does not work in Safari's earlier versions.
+While the upload performs just fine. the image is not rendered in grayscale.